Everything You Should Know about Spam Complaints

-With that said, to achieve and maintain high Inbox placement at Gmail, you'll want to implement the List-Unsubscribe header so you can begin tracking and addressing user complaints at Gmail and keep the Gmail portion of your list healthy.
+With that said, to achieve and maintain high Inbox placement at Gmail and avoid your emails getting blocked, you’ll want to implement the List-Unsubscribe header so you can begin tracking and addressing user complaints at Gmail and keep the Gmail portion of your list healthy.

 Benefits of Using Feedback Loops